ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 ### Wrapping Up

-In this post we reviewed a few examples for using hooks to embed 3 types of known problems we have when writing servers:
+In this post we reviewed a few examples for using hooks to embed three types of known problems we have when writing servers:
 1. Keeping secrets safe.
 2. Validating rules over our data  before saving in our DB.
 3. Offloading heavy computes and store in cache.